lordbecerril/Video-Game-Character-GAN/README.md

 # Video-Game-Character-GAN
-UNLV CS 489 final project.
+UNLV CS 489 Final Project.
 We are creating a GAN to generate video game characters

 **Team Memebers:** <br/>